($609) Cost to ship a car from St. Louis, MO to Wichita, KS

 Transport method

-When shipping your car from St. Louis to Wichita, you can choose between open, enclosed, or top-loaded transport.
-The right option depends on your budget and vehicle type.
+You have a few different options for shipping your car from St. Louis to Wichita, including open, enclosed, and top-loaded transport.
+The method you should choose depends on your specific needs.

 Vehicle size and type